 Into the Light – Foundations of Meditation

-Meditation keeps our cup full, regardless of life’s circumstances.
-In times of change, challenge or uncertainty, a deep connection to ourselves – and to something greater of which we are all a part – is a lifeline, a solace and a pillar of strength.
+Meditation keeps your cup full, regardless of life’s circumstances.
+Especially in times of change, challenge or uncertainty, a deep connection to yourself – and to something greater of which we are all a part – is a lifeline, a solace and a pillar of strength.
+Meditation, the deepest practice of yoga, is the way.